Street sweeping will occur on Friday, November 10 at approximately 10 a.m.

 To our valued Big Springs customers,

-A key element of this project involves increasing all secondary cables that run under the public area to the edge of each property from 100A to 200A, allowing the lines to handle a higher electrical load.
-This will improve reliability, as well as introduce a key element of in-home electric vehicle (EV) charging infrastructure, should property owners wish to explore EV options in the future.
+A key element of this project involves increasing all secondary cables that run under the public area just in front of each property, to the edge of the property from 100A to 200A.

 *Utility Right of Way Explained

 The URW is the area within, on, over and under a portion of land for the erection, installation, construction, operation, maintenance, inspection, testing, alteration, reconstruction, repair, removal, replacement and relocation of electric power line, telephone and telecommunications lines and gas line and all related equipment, apparatus, and accessories.
 The URW boundary covered under each respective property’s Right of Way Plan is registered with Alberta’s Land Titles Office.

 Under the agreement, utility providers are entitled to perform work as deemed necessary for the purpose of maintaining, repairing, or upgrading their system (in this case, the underground cables in need of replacement in your community).

 For additional details on the City of Airdrie's Land Use Bylaw, click here.